Tanzania

 We pick you up from Kilimanjaro International Airport (JRO) and transfer you to your hotel in Moshi town, where you spend the night.

 At the hotel, your guide will brief you on the upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
-If you're missing anything important, not to worry, we offer gear rentals.
+If you're missing anything important, don't worry, we offer gear rentals.

 media_5W3DWRUPCCP7JK3Z